Gigas002/Material-Message-Box/README.md

 ## :sparkle: Toolkits used
 I have implemented these awesome toolkits while creating this control.
 Hands up to these guys who have made the most beautiful controls for WPF.
 They have crossed the oceans on foot!

-- [mahApps.Metro](https://github.com/MahApps/MahApps.Metro) A toolkit for creating Metro/Modern UI styled WPF apps
+- [mahApps.Metro](https://github.com/MahApps/MahApps.Metro) A toolkit for creating Metro/Modern UI styled WPF apps (used only in demo and original library by https://github.com/Denpalrius)
 - [MaterialDesignInXamlToolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) Google Material Design in XAML & WPF, for C# & VB.Net

 ----------